-Faculty General Assembly Committees report their actions to the Executive Committee of the Faculty General Assembly and as appropriate, to the entire Faculty General Assembly.
-The Faculty General Assembly or Executive Committee's recommendations go to the Vice President for Academic Affairs for further consideration.
+Faculty General Assembly Committees report their actions to the Executive Committee of the Faculty General Assembly and, as appropriate, to the entire Faculty General Assembly.
+The Faculty General Assembly or Executive Committee's recommendations go to the Provost for further consideration.